 - Rainbow Trout, in their ‘Steelhead’ form, are moving out of the Great Lakes and into the shallow, rocky portions of streams in preparation for spawning.
 They will jump over low dams (the first one makes it at about 1:35) and up fish ladders.
 Local anglers should know the best spots for viewing.
 Well worth a short field trip.

 - Walleye are spawning, either in fast-moving streams over gravel and rocks, or over rocky shoals in lakes, beginning when the water temperature reaches 70C.
 Spawning takes place mostly at night, and you can see the shine of the fishes’ eyes in the beam of a strong flashlight.
 Trout-perch spawn closer to shore in lakes, and White Suckers will spawn with Walleye in streams.

 - Green shoots may be appearing, and buds are swelling.
 In addition to the catkins of late March, look for Red Maple and American Elm flowers (scroll down).

 - The best celestial event, however, may be the Lyrid meteor shower, which peaks before dawn on April 22nd, with some meteors visible from the 19th to the 23rd.
 Up to 10-20 meteors can be seen per hour (up to 100 in uncommon surges).
 The meteors will fly out in all directions from a point above and to the right of Lyra in the northeast sky as the earth passes through cometary debris.
 If the weather’s bad, the night/morning before and after the 22nd should still hold significant meteors.
-Fortunately, an almost-new moon will not dampen viewing.
+A bright but waning moon will dampen viewing somewhat.